shipmonk-rnd/phpstan-rules/README.md

 parameters:
     shipmonkRules:
         forbidCheckedExceptionInCallable:
-            immediatelyCalledCallables:
-                'Doctrine\ORM\EntityManager::transactional': 0 # 0 is argument index where the closure appears, you can use list if needed
-                'Symfony\Contracts\Cache\CacheInterface::get': 1
-                'Acme\my_custom_function': 0
             allowedCheckedExceptionCallables:
                 'Symfony\Component\Console\Question::setValidator': 0 # symfony automatically converts all thrown exceptions to error output, so it is safe to throw anything here
 ```